luc-blaeser/gcbench/README.md

 ( 5, func(): async () { await generate(200) } )
 ```

+**Note**: Adjusted to fix random seed to ensure deterministic runtime behavior and allow benchmark comparability.

 (Compiler warning originates from the embedded sample code.)

 **Motivation**: Include a more representative example taken from the Motoko playground.
 The scenario is also relatively compute-intense.